Faithless lead singer Maxi Jazz dies aged 65

 Maxi Jazz, the lead singer of British dance act Faithless, has died aged 65.

-The musician, whose real name was Maxwell Fraser, was a core member of the group alongside Rollo and Sister Bliss.
+The musician and DJ, whose real name was Maxwell Fraser, was a core member of the group alongside Rollo and Sister Bliss.

 Sister Bliss said he died "peacefully in his sleep" in his south-London home on Friday night.